-- deisotopeSpectra(): deisotopes each spectrum keeping only the monoisotopic peak for groups of isotopologues.
-Isotopologues are estimated using the isotopologues() function from the MetaboCoreUtils package.
-Note that the default parameters for isotope prediction/detection have been determined using data from the Human Metabolome Database (HMDB) and isotopes for elements other than CHNOPS might not be detected.
-See parameter substDefinition in the documentation of isotopologues() for more information.
-The approach and code to define the parameters for isotope prediction is described here. - entropy(): calculates the entropy of each spectra based on the metrics suggested by Li et al. (https://doi.org/10.1038/s41592-021-01331-z).
+- chunkapply(): apply an arbitrary function to chunks of spectra.
+See chunkapply() for details and examples. - containsMz(): checks for each of the spectra whether they contain mass peaks with an m/z equal to mz (given acceptable difference as defined by parameters tolerance and ppm see common() for details).
+Parameter which allows to define whether any (which = "any", the default) or all (which = "all") of the mz have to match.
+The function returns NA if mz is of length 0 or is NA. - containsNeutralLoss(): checks for each spectrum in object if it has a peak with an m/z value equal to its precursor m/z neutralLoss (given acceptable difference as defined by parameters tolerance and ppm).
+Returns NA for MS1 spectra (or spectra without a precursor m/z). - entropy(): calculates the entropy of each spectra based on the metrics suggested by Li et al. (https://doi.org/10.1038/s41592-021-01331-z).
 See also nentropy() in the MsCoreUtils package for details. - estimatePrecursorIntensity(): defines the precursor intensities for MS2 spectra using the intensity of the matching MS1 peak from the closest MS1 spectrum (i.e. the last MS1 spectrum measured before the respective MS2 spectrum).
 With method = "interpolation" it is also possible to calculate the precursor intensity based on an interpolation of intensity values (and retention times) of the matching MS1 peaks from the previous and next MS1 spectrum.
 See estimatePrecursorIntensity() for examples and more details. - estimatePrecursorMz(): for DDA data: allows to estimate a fragment spectra's precursor m/z based on the reported precursor m/z and the data from the previous MS1 spectrum.
 See estimatePrecursorMz() for details. - neutralLoss(): calculates neutral loss spectra for fragment spectra.
-See neutralLoss() for detailed documentation. - processingLog(): returns a character vector with the processing log messages. - reduceSpectra(): keeps for groups of peaks with similar m/z values in (given ppm and tolerance) in each spectrum only the peak with the highest intensity removing all other peaks hence reducing each spectrum to the highest intensity peaks per peak group.
-Peak groups are defined using the group() function from the MsCoreUtils package.
-See also the combinePeaks() function for an alternative function to combine peaks within each spectrum. - scalePeaks(): scales intensities of peaks within each spectrum depending on parameter by.
-With by = sum (the default) peak intensities are divided by the sum of peak intensities within each spectrum.
-The sum of intensities is thus 1 for each spectrum after scaling.
-Parameter msLevel. allows to apply the scaling of spectra of a certain MS level.
-By default (msLevel. = uniqueMsLevels(x)) intensities for all spectra will be scaled.
+See neutralLoss() for detailed documentation.

 • spectrapply(): applies a given function to each individual spectrum or sets of a Spectra object.
 By default, the Spectra is split into individual spectra (i.e. Spectra of length 1) and the function FUN is applied to each of them.
 An alternative splitting can be defined with parameter f.
 Parameters for FUN can be passed using The returned result and its order depend on the function FUN and how object is split (hence on f, if provided).
 Parallel processing is supported and can be configured with parameter BPPARAM, is however only suggested for computational intense FUN.
 As an alternative to the (eventual parallel) processing of the full Spectra, spectrapply() supports also a chunk-wise processing.
 For this, parameter chunkSize needs to be specified. object is then split into chunks of size chunkSize which are then (stepwise) processed by FUN.
 This guarantees a lower memory demand (especially for on-disk backends) since only the data for one chunk needs to be loaded into memory in each iteration.
 Note that by specifying chunkSize, parameters f and BPPARAM will be ignored.
-See also chunkapply() or examples below for details on chunk-wise processing.
+See also chunkapply() above or examples below for details on chunk-wise processing.